Galeria-Kaufhof/ha-jobs/README.md

     Props(new QueueConsumerActor(interval, statusRepo)(jobContext))
 }

-// The ActorJob does not define a `cronExpression` val queueConsumer = new ActorJob(ConsumerJobType, QueueConsumerActor.props(2 seconds, statusRepo), actorSystem, cronExpression = None) val manager: JobManager = new JobManager(Seq(queueConsumer, jobSupervisor), lockRepo, statusRepo, system)
+// the ActorJob does not define a `cronExpression` val queueConsumer = new ActorJob(ConsumerJobType, QueueConsumerActor.props(2 seconds, statusRepo), system, cronExpression = None) val manager: JobManager = new JobManager(Seq(queueConsumer, jobSupervisor), lockRepo, statusRepo, system)

 // manually trigger the job